Theater Services Hazard Communication Guide

 - The stairs leading up to any catwalk or elevation should have rails and be marked.

 Elevated Platforms and Workspaces

 - All floor openings must be guarded by a cover or guardrail on open sides.
-If there is only a cover, When uncovered, the opening must be attended to by worker.
+If there is only a cover, the opening must be attended to by worker when uncovered.
 Hinges, handles, and all other hardware must be flush with the floor.

 - Moving the "Genie" (or any other manlift equipment) with the basket occupied in the elevated position is strictly prohibited.

-- Standard railings consist of a toprail, an midrail, toeboard and posts.
+- Standard railings consist of a toprail, a midrail, toeboard and posts.
 Standard railings must be able to withstand 200 pounds in any direction on the top rail.

 - All guardrails should be designed for live load of 20 pounds per foot.

 - For metal pipe railing, the top rails and midrail should be 1 1/2 inch in diameter.

 - If toeboards are required, they should not exceed 3 inches and bottom clearance should not exceed 1/4 inch.

 - If work is done on thrust outs or other elevated surfaces of over 15 feet (e.g. trusses or beams), safety belts and lifelines are needed.